ibm-cloud-docs/text-to-speech/synthesis-params.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only**

-The `pitch_percentage` parameter is beta functionality that is supported only for enhanced neural voices.
+The `pitch_percentage` parameter is beta functionality that is supported only for expressive and enhanced neural voices.
 {: beta}

 The speaking pitch represents the pitch, or tone, of the speech that the service synthesizes, which also affects the intonation.
 It represents how high or low the tone of the voice is perceived by the listener.
 A higher pitch results in speech that is spoken at a higher tone and is perceived as a higher voice; a lower pitch results in speech that is spoken in a lower tone and is perceived as a lower, deeper voice.